lexigonzal/yufeiwu-MADA-project/code/analysis-code/README.md

 # analysis-code

-This folder contains  an R script with a bit of a statistical analysis.
-This is only implemented as an R script, no Quarto version.
+This folder contains two R script files with both initial and full statistical analysis.

+The code produces a few tables and figures, which are saved in the appropriate `results` sub-folder.